neva-dev/javarel-quickstart/doc/controllers.md

     }

 Now, get closer into automatic serialization.
-Let's create a simple controller which will serve Javarel info at path '/javarel'.
+Let's create a simple controller which will serve Javarel version as JSON at path '/javarel'.

 ```
 @Path("/javarel")